Fill in the course inquiry & booking form here.

-- Interactive technologies for the future classroom (March/April)
+Interactive technologies for the future classroom, 8-12 April 2019

-- FCL Summer Academy: Enhancing creativity and innovation in my classroom (June/July)
+FCL Summer Academy: Enhancing creativity and innovation in my classroom, 1-5 July 2019

-- Programming for the 21st century classroom (October)
+Programming for the 21st century classroom, October 2019

-- Digital citizenship for the future classroom (November)
+Digital citizenship for the future classroom, November 2019

 Also a number of 2-day workshops will be organised.
 The confirmed course titles and dates will be published on this website in due course.